 What is it?
 A Taiwanese adaptation of noodles in a beef-based broth brought over by KMT solders from China.
 Also called red braised beef noodles or beef noodle soup.

 Where to find it: Dedicated hole-in-the-wall shops.
-Yongkang Street in Taipei is especially well known for it.
+Ximending, Taipei Main Station area, and Yongkang Street in Taipei have some of the most famous ones.

 4. Gua Bao (Taiwanese Hamburger/割包)

 What is it?
 A slice of pork belly stuffed into a steamed bun and served with cilantro, pickled mustard greens, and ground peanut.
 Also called pork belly buns.

 Where to find it: Night markets across Taiwan.
 Try Tonghua Night Market and Nanjichang Night Market in Taipei.

 What is it?
 Bits of pork belly braised in soy sauce and spices and served over a small bowl of rice.
 Considered the ultimate comfort food by many.
 (It’s my 6-year-old son’s favorite food in the world!)

 What is it?
 Huge chicken fillet hammered flat, seasoned, breaded, and deep fried.
 Popular night market and late-night snack.

 Where to find it: Ximending, night markets, and fried food stalls on street corners across the country.